 What Mistakes Ruin a Vision Board?

-Mistake 2: Choosing images that look good instead of images that feel powerful.
-A generic sunset is beautiful but activates nothing in your RAS because it doesn't connect to a specific goal.
-A photo of the exact Santorini hotel where you'll celebrate your business hitting $10K/month — that activates something.
+- Choosing images that look good instead of images that feel powerful.
+A generic sunset is beautiful but activates nothing.
+A photo of the exact hotel where you'll celebrate hitting $10K/month — that activates something.

-Mistake 3: Never looking at the finished board.
-Studies on the spacing effect in memory research show that distributed repetition (looking at your board for 5 minutes daily) produces dramatically stronger encoding than a single long session (spending 3 hours making the board then ignoring it).
+- Never looking at the finished board.
+The spacing effect in memory research shows that distributed repetition (5 minutes daily) beats a single long session (3 hours making it then ignoring it).
 The creation is 20%.
 The daily practice is 80%.

-Mistake 4: Putting someone else's goals on your board.
-If your board shows a sports car because your friend thinks that's success but you actually want a cozy cabin in the woods, your subconscious detects the misalignment.
-Inauthenticity creates cognitive dissonance that blocks manifestation.
+- Putting someone else's goals on your board.
+If your board shows a sports car because your friend thinks that's success but you actually want a cozy cabin, your subconscious detects the misalignment.
 Only YOUR goals belong on YOUR board.

-Mistake 6: Keeping a stale board.
+- Keeping a stale board.
 Goals change.
 You change.
-A board from January that still shows goals you achieved in March has lost its emotional pull.
 Refresh quarterly at minimum.
 The law of attraction responds to current emotional charge, not past intention setting — a stale board broadcasts "already done" instead of "actively creating."
 Your board is a living goal-setting tool, not a time capsule.

 Meet Aura — Your AI Manifestation Coach →